If consulting older publications, it's worth noting, that plant names can be changed and updated all the time as more discoveries are made

 In that context Glossaries are not always short!

-Henk J. Beentje is a botanist at the Royal Botanic Gardens, Kew
+The author Henk J. Beentje is a Dutch botanist based in the Herbarium of the Royal Botanic Gardens, Kew.

 The International Code of Nomenclature for algae, fungi, and plants is the set of rules and recommendations that govern the scientific naming of all organisms traditionally treated as algae, fungi, or plants, whether fossil or non-fossil